peterbillhu/MF_PH_Mitochondria/README.md

 ### Code Environment

+The code is programmed in Matlab version 2019 and can be run on both Windows and Mac systems.

+For the persistent homology computation, the software Perseus (https://people.maths.ox.ac.uk/nanda/perseus/index.html) [1] is utilized.
+To ensure the calculation of persistent homology can be performed on your system, please download the executable file from the website that corresponds to your operating system (Windows, Mac, or Linux).
+The released code (**runPerseus.m**) version (2024.08.05) is designed to run on the Windows system.
+See the code description for more details.

+### Code Description

 The code for computing the connectivity index of an input image with threshold T.

-### Code Description

 ```matlab
 ````